Hi, I'm Anne Butera.

 I also license my images.
 My botanical illustrations, nature-themed paintingsand are a natural fit for many projects.

-Because I am a self-taught artist with no prior art background I have become passionate about helping others realize their creative dreams, sharing encouragement on my blog and as well as teaching classes online.
+Because I am a self-taught artist with no prior art background I have become passionate about helping others realize their creative dreams, sharing encouragement on my blog as well as teaching classes online.

 a bit about my background...